mathieu-abati/NoSignal/README.md

 ### Debugging

-You can gain shell access through SSH, or locally (CTRL + ALT + F1):
+You can gain shell access by pressing `Enter`, or through SSH if enabled.

-- login: nosignal
-- password: nosignal